023 8055 0435

 The other area of work undertaken by the mission during this time has been with schools work and children.
 Chris has been lay chaplain to Southampton City District Scouts since 2004 which involves conducting church parades, working with individual groups, camp services and other chaplaincy tasks.
 Schools work is the other major part of the work which has a section all of its own.

-Southampton City Mission now works in over thirty schools (approximately 10,000 children per year), with a whole range of work developed to serve staff as they deliver the R.E. curriculum, and delivers the Basics Bank project from five locations across the area, helping some of the most deprived families and individuals with very basic necessities, (food and clothing).
+Southampton City Mission now works in over thirty schools (approximately 10,000 children per year), with a whole range of work developed to serve staff as they deliver the R.E. curriculum, and delivers the Basics Bank project from six locations across the area, helping some of the most deprived families and individuals with very basic necessities, (food and clothing).